 Plymouth Marjon University Teacher Education Partnership is committed to supporting professional development in education.
-The partnership has developed its own model for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.MENTORING
+The partnership has developed its own model for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.More info

-The University’s aim is to support you during your NQT year and beyond.
-We work closely with our partner schools to ensure comprehensive professional development in the early years of your career.Newly Qualified Teachers
+The University’s aim is to work in partnership to support you during your Early career Teacher ( ECT) period and beyond.
+We work closely with our partner schools to ensure comprehensive professional development in the early years of your career.More info

-TEP roles and responsibilities are clear and robust mechanisms to quality assure the consistency and quality of both grading and training exist across MARJON TEP.
 Internal mechanisms include a triangulated quality assurance processes between school, the University and trainees and peer observation process, identifying and sharing good practice across university and school-based provision.
-In addition external mechanism includes the use of external examiners and external moderators.

 Teacher Education Partnership develops highly reflective and professional teachers through a variety of routes into teaching.
-There are a number of options of how to train to teach but these can be confusing, picking the right route for you is important, click to see all our teaching training courses.
+There are a number of options of how to train to teach and picking the right route for you is important, click to see all our teaching training courses.

 Subject knowledge enhancement (SKE) courses in French and in Spanish run over the Summer.
 The programme is unique in that it is fully face-to-face and includes two full immersion weeks in France/Spain with the participants getting tuition there as well as staying with families.
 Participants will be taught and examined, at both GCSE and A level.
 These SKE courses are fully funded and come with a bursary towards your living costs.